Polylux

 Polylux gives you:

-- Elegant yet powerfull typesetting by the ever-improving Typst.
+- Elegant yet powerful typesetting by the ever-improving Typst.

 - Fully customisable slides.